Main Navigation - Mobile

 C. Recess

-All elementary school students will have supervised recess before or after the lunch period, during which moderate to vigorous physical activity will be encouraged.
-Outdoor recess will only be withheld in the event of extreme weather, as defined by the district.
+All elementary school students will have at least 20 minutes of supervised recess time per day, during which moderate to vigorous physical activity will be encouraged.
+Outdoor recess will only be withheld in the event of extreme weather, as defined by the District.
 In the event that recess must be held indoors, teachers and staff will follow indoor recess guidelines to ensure adequate physical activity for students.

 D. Physical Activity Programs

-Elementary, middle, and high school will offer extracurricular physical activity programs, such as physical activity clubs and intramural programs.
+Elementary, middle, and high school will strive to offer extracurricular physical activity programs, such as physical activity clubs and intramural programs.
 High school and middle school will offer interscholastic sports programs to all students.

 E. Safe Routes to School

-The school district will assess and, if necessary and to the extent possible, make needed improvements to make it safer and easier for students to walk and bike to school.
-For example, crossing guards may be stationed around the school to facilitate safe walking and biking school commutes, and bike racks will be available.
-The school district will work together with local public works, public safety, and/or police departments in those efforts.
+The District will assess and, to the extent possible, make needed improvements to make it safer and easier for students to walk and bike to school.
+For example, crossing guards may be stationed around the school to facilitate safe walking and biking school commutes, and bike racks will be available at each building.
+The District will work together with local public works, public safety, and other community partners on Safe Routes to School efforts.

 VI.
 WELLNESS LEADERSHIP AND COMMUNITY INVOLVEMENT

-The Superintendent or Designee charged with operational responsibility for ensuring that the District meets the requirements of the wellness policy.
+The superintendent or designee is charged with operational responsibility for ensuring that the District meets the requirements of the wellness policy.

-The Principal of each school will develop an annual action plan to implement the District Wellness Policy, ensure compliance within the school and will report annually to the Superintendent or designee regarding compliance.
+The principal of each school, or a designated school official, will ensure compliance within the school and will report to the superintendent or designee regarding compliance matters upon request.

 VII.
 POLICY IMPLEMENTATION AND PUBLICATION

-After approval by the school board, the wellness policy will be implemented throughout the school district and an on-going District Health, Safety and Wellness Committee with community-wide representation will be maintained.
+After approval by the school board, the wellness policy will be implemented throughout the District and an ongoing District Health, Safety and Wellness Committee with community-wide representation will be maintained.

-The District will post the Wellness Policy on its website.
-Information including the following shall be posted on the school district website before the start of the following school year.
+The District will post the wellness policy on its website.
+Information, including the following annual reporting information, shall be posted on the District website before the start of the following school year.

 VIII.
 ANNUAL REPORTING

-- The extent to which schools under the jurisdiction of the District are in compliance with the Wellness Policy
+A. The extent to which schools under the jurisdiction of the District are in compliance with the wellness policy

-- The extent to which the District’s Wellness Policy compares to model local wellness Policies; and
+B. The extent to which the District’s wellness policy compares to model local wellness policies; and

-- A description of the progress made in attaining the goals of the District’s Wellness Policy
+C. A description of the progress made in attaining the goals of the District’s wellness policy

-The Superintendent or designee will be responsible for conducting the triennial assessment.
-The triennial assessment report shall be posted on the school district website and made available to the public
+The superintendent or designee will be responsible for conducting the triennial assessment.
+The triennial assessment report shall be posted on the District website and made available to the public.

-The school district will retain records to document compliance with the requirements of the Wellness Policy.
+The District will retain records to document compliance with the requirements of the wellness policy.
 The records to be retained include, but are not limited to:

-- Documentation demonstrating compliance with community involvement requirements, including requirements to make the local school Wellness Policy and triennial assessment available to the public.
+B. Documentation demonstrating compliance with community involvement requirements, including requirements to make the local school wellness policy and triennial assessment available to the public

-- Documentation of the triennial assessment of the local school Wellness Policy for each school under the District’s jurisdiction efforts to review and update the Wellness policy (including an indication of who is involved in the update and methods the District uses to make stakeholders aware of their ability to participate on the Wellness Committee)
+D. Efforts to review and update the wellness policy (including an indication of who is involved in the update and methods the District uses to make stakeholders aware of their ability to participate on the Health, Safety & Wellness Committee)

 Legal References: